SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/03-heap/01-heap.md

         int rightChild = 2 * index + 2; // Calculates the index of the right Child element.
         int largest = index; // Store the index of the largest element, initializing it as the current index.

-        // checks if the leftchild index is within the heap bounds, and the element at the leftchild index is larger than the element at the largest index. if (leftChild < count && heap[leftChild] > heap[largest]) {
+        /* Checks if the leftchild index in the heap bounds, and the element in the leftchild index is larger than the element at the largest index.*/ if (leftChild < count && heap[leftChild] > heap[largest]) {
             largest = leftChild;
         }